PHA lean tools help a rural, Southern Indiana FQHC surpass CMS Healthy People 2020 goals for diabetes management

 Lean Daily Improvement Facilitator

-The Lean Daily Improvement Facilitator understands how to make small but meaningful daily adjustments to how we work and behave in order to move or hold a metric.
+The Lean Daily Improvement Facilitator (LDIF) understands how to make small but meaningful daily adjustments to how we work and behave in order to move or hold a metric.
 Lean Daily Improvement (LDI) is useful for making systematic small-step changes while work is being done, and sustaining the gains that have been made through other change efforts.
 LDI builds a team-based, continuous improvement habit at the point of service.

-To achieve the Lean Practitioner certification a participant must:
+To achieve LDIF Certification, a participant must:

 Training must be completed three (3) months after enrollment, and the LDI application must be completed six (6) months after that.